kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 	2. Stroke Volume (SV)
 	3. Cardiac Output (CO = HR x SV)
 - During exercise
-	- There is an increase in respiratory rate (_hyperventilation_)
+	- Increase in respiratory rate (_hyperventilation_)
-		- Which will lead to a reduction in PaCO2
+		- Reduced PaCO2
 	- Oxygen demand of skeletal muscle rises
-		- Leading to a reduction in mixed venous blood oxygen concentration
+		- Reduced mixed venous blood oxygen concentration
-	- Renal blood flow is autoregulated
+	- Renal blood flow is **autoregulated**
-		- So renal blood flow is preserved and will tend to remain the same
+		- So renal blood flow is preserved and will tend to remain constant

+##### Mean Arterial Blood Pressure (MABP)
-- Mean arterial blood pressure is a function of
+- MABP is a function of
-	1. Cardiac Output
+	1. Cardiac Output (CO)
 	2. Total Peripheral Resistance (TPR)
-- Mean arterial blood pressure will increase with exercise
+- MABP will increase with exercise
-	- Mainly due to increase in cardiac output (CO)
+	- Mainly due to increase in Cardiac Output (CO)

 **Notes**
 - Cardiac output (CO) is a function of heart rate (HR) and stroke volume (SV)